 Lastly, try to focus on using fiber.
 Foods such as apples, beans, and oatmeal are high in their fiber content.
 Fiber is important because it binds to cholesterol and helps the body excrete it as waste.
 Try to find foods that add around ten grams of fiber each day.
 Research studies have shown that incorporating a higher fiber content into a diet will cause people to drop their LDL.
 Furthermore, fiber is filling.
 This will help people avoid snacks throughout the day.
 Try not to eat an excessive amount of fiber because this can cause cramps.

 Everyone should see a physician regularly to make sure their cholesterol levels are healthy.
 A physician will have even more ways to keep cholesterol levels under control.
 If you are located in The Woodlands, Montgomery or Magnolia County, Carlton Woods, Bentwater, Wood Forest, Willis, and surrounding areas, Texas residents or looking for a family physician and have questions about High Cholesterol, contact Dr. Nguyen, Conroe Family Doctor, today.
-Dr. Nguyen went through the arduous path of medical school to make sure patients are provided with the latest information on managing High Cholesterol.
+Dr. Nguyen at Conroe Family Doctor in Conroe, Texas went through the arduous path of medical school to make sure patients are provided with the latest information on managing High Cholesterol.

-Dr. Nguyen and her team of medical professionals are committed to providing respectful, compassionate health care to each and every patient, with a long track record filled with happy and heathy patients.
+Dr. Nguyen at Conroe Family Doctor and her team of medical professionals in Conroe, Texas are committed to providing respectful, compassionate health care to each and every patient, with a long track record filled with happy and healthy patients.
 Dr. Nguyen can put the same knowledge to work for patients with managing High Cholesterol.
 Call today to schedule an appointment (936) 657-4455 .We look forward to hearing from you.